mormond/ethereum-dev-vm/README.md

-# EthereumBlockchainDemo
+# EthereumDevVM

-A repository for the Ethereum smart contracts demo we did at Future Decoded 2016
+A repo for an Azure Windows VM suitable for Ethereum development including Truffle, VS Code, TestRPC, Git etc